waseemjaleel/Terraform-Full-Course-Azure/lessons/day27/README.md

 - All subnets are protected with Network Security Groups
 - Application Gateway has WAF enabled
 - PostgreSQL is only accessible via private endpoints
-- Key Vault stores sensitive information
+- Key Vault stores sensitive information (including Docker Hub credentials)
 - SSH access is only available via Bastion Host

 ## Cleanup